Caregiving: Becoming an Asset versus an Assumption

 “The measure of intelligence is the ability to change.”
 Albert Einstein

 Caregivers—are you moving forward or backward?
-If you maintain your present daily habits what will your physical and mental health, and general well-being look line in one year, three years, five years?
-Do you think about the future or focus only on the present?
-Will you be an asset or a liability to your loved ones?
-Will you become a care recipient?
+If you maintain your present daily habits what will your physical and mental health, and general well-being look like in one year, three years, or five years?
+Is caregiving making you sick?

 I have a colleague who changed his career to become a financial planner.
 His perspective is that we are all a very important asset—to someone—and that we must plan for and protect this asset (ourselves).